arp242/arp242.net/_posts/2014-11-14-security-of-python's-pickle-and-marshal-modules.markdown

 ---
 layout: post
 title: "Security of Python's pickle and marshal modules"
-excerpt: Both of these modules come with a big warning in the documentation.
-Why?
 so: ["Marshal unserialization - not secure", "http://stackoverflow.com/q/26931919/660921"]
 categories: programming-and-such
 ---